digital-asset/daml/docs/source/triggers/index.rst

 ``Scenario`` or ``Update``, you can use ``do`` notation with ``TriggerA``.

-Once you have defined the trigger, you have to pass it to ``runTrigger``.
-For our DAML trigger, this looks as follows:
+For our DAML trigger, the definition looks as follows:

 .. literalinclude:: ./template-root/src/CopyTrigger.daml
    :language: daml